Smithfield, South Africa: Establishment

 Waterval farm was the original site chosen in 1848 for settlement as a Dutch Reformed (NG) church centre.
 However, when plots were offered for sale, there were no takers.
 Farmers were dissatisfied with the site (24 km west of present-day Smithfield).
 They then opted for Rietpoort, where there was abundant water.
-The new town was named New Smithfield (the "New" soon fell away), apparently named after Sir Harry Smith, former governor of the Cape Colony.
+The new town was named New Smithfield (the "New" soon fell away), apparently named after Sir Harry Smith, former governor of the Cape Colony (from 1847-1852).
 In the fifty years after the town was established, the Dutch Reformed Church remained a central point of the town. one of the dominees who served there was Rev Andrew Murray.The Second Boer War General Christiaan de Wet was born on the nearby farm Leeukop in 1854.